PennyLaneAI/pennylane/doc/code/qml_hf.rst

     from pennylane import numpy as np

     symbols = ["H", "H"]
+    # This initial geometry is suboptimal and will be optimized by the algorithm
     geometry = np.array([[0.0, 0.0, 0.0], [0.0, 0.0, 2.0]], requires_grad=True)

     # The exponents and contraction coefficients of the Gaussian basis functions